• My sketches are now being posted to my sister site,

 12×12″, Golden OPEN Acrylics on canvas covered hardboard

 $375.00 plus $20 shipping and insurance within the Continental United States.
+For local sales, shipping charge will be allocated to NYS Sales Tax.
 Please email me at JamieWG@aol.com for International purchases or with any questions.

 This painting was again done from the castle balcony.
 Breakneck Ridge was far, far in the distance, but I liked the way this square crop of the scene worked out with the weaving of the Hudson River, and Bannerman Island balancing the composition on the far left.
 I wished I’d had my binoculars with me while I was painting!
 The shadows on Breakneck Ridge are so dramatic late in the afternoon.
 This painting didn’t get finished until almost sunset.